 Autofocus Differences.
-The 'Skip Autofocus' checkbox is enabled in STEM mode, as in Low Dose mode, in case autofocus is not needed or does not work (e.g., in microprobe mode on an FEI).
+The 'Skip Autofocus' checkbox is enabled in STEM mode, as in Low Dose mode, in case autofocus is not needed or does not work (e.g., in microprobe mode on a Thermo/FEI).
 The option to check autofocus is disabled.

 Separate Parameters.
 For several parameters, separate values are maintained for TEM and nanoprobe STEM mode, and microprobe STEM mode (if present), and stored in your settings file.
 These parameters are the tilt series magnification, the magnification for low mag tracking, and the maximum focus prediction error allowed before autofocusing is needed.
 The latter is maintained separately because STEM imaging in nanoprobe mode probably requires a tighter tolerance on focus than TEM imaging.